-- The following commands are not stored in the command history:

-- The commands to change the modes such as enable, exit, and configure terminal.

-- Help commands such as "?" and "tab"

-- username name password password-string

-- clear cli-command-history
+- The command history data is not retained after a power cycle; but is retained after a soft reboot or unexpected reload. - The following commands are not stored in the command history: - The commands to change the modes such as enable, exit, and configure terminal. - Help commands such as "?" and "tab" - username name password password-string - clear cli-command-history